 The dual language program has instruction in two languages, with half of the time taught entirely in Spanish, and the other half in English.
 Each dual language class is composed of approximately 50% native Spanish speakers and 50% English speakers.
 Language learning happens through content instruction and interaction between students.
 Subjects such as math, science, English language arts and social studies, are taught to all students in Spanish and/or English.

-Students who reside within the Einstein attendance area will have preference for enrollment in the program.
-We anticipate that a limited number spaces will be available for native Spanish speaking students (3-8 spaces/class) and English-speaking students (3-5 spaces/class) who reside outside the Einstein attendance area.
-If more students apply than there are spaces, students will be selected for these spaces using the choice school lottery process.
+Incoming kindergarten students for 2022-23 who reside within the Einstein attendance area will have preference for enrollment in the program for 2022-23.
+Because most students remain in the program through grade 5, there may be limited number spaces for new first and second grade students next year.
+Preference for open spaces is given to students who reside within the Einstein attendance area.
+If more students in grades K-2 apply than there are spaces, students will be selected for these spaces using the choice school lottery and wait list process.